 Thank you for joining new mothers to build the nationwide inventory of cord blood for people in need of a transplant.
 Your compassion can mean the gift of hope for someone in need of a transplant.

-To donate cord blood, you’ll need to complete the health questionnaire to ensure the safety and quality of the cord blood.
+If you meet these basic criteria, the next step in donating cord blood is to complete the health questionnaire to ensure the safety and quality of the cord blood.
 These questions help identify any potential risk to a transplant recipient.
 Many of the questions are not a reason for deferral, but do require further information or clarification before acceptability is assigned.

 Note about donor information: The donor information section of the form provides demographic data for yourself, the baby’s father and your physician.
 In addition, it contains a “Baby’s Ethnicity” section.
 This information is used to assist in the National Marrow Donor Program genetic matching and will not be used, in any manner, to prevent your unit from being placed on the registry.